apache/flink/docs/content/docs/deployment/security/ssl.md

 {{< hint info >}}
-For backwards compatibility, the **security.ssl.enabled** option still exists and enables SSL for both internal and REST endpoints.
+For backwards compatibility, the **security.ssl.enabled** option still exists and enables SSL for both internal and external/REST endpoints.
 {{< /hint >}}

-You can optionally disable security for different connection types separately.
+You can disable security for different connection types.
+When `security.ssl.internal.enabled` is set to `true`, you can set the following parameters to `false` to disable SSL for that particular connection
-When `security.ssl.internal.enabled` is set to `true`, you can set the following parameters to `false` to disable SSL for that particular connection type:
+type:

-- `taskmanager.data.ssl.enabled`: Data communication between TaskManagers
+- `taskmanager.data.ssl.enabled` &#8594; Data communication between TaskManagers
-- `blob.service.ssl.enabled`: Transport of BLOBs from JobManager to TaskManager
+- `blob.service.ssl.enabled` &#8594; Transport of BLOBs from JobManager to TaskManager
-- `akka.ssl.enabled`: Akka-based RPC connections between JobManager / TaskManager / ResourceManager
+- `akka.ssl.enabled` &#8594; Akka-based RPC connections between JobManager / TaskManager / ResourceManager

 Because internal communication is mutually authenticated between the server and the client, keystore and truststore typically refer to a dedicated certificate that acts as a shared secret.
 In such a setup, the certificate can use wildcard hostnames or addresses.
 When using self-signed certificates, it is even possible to use the same file as keystore and truststore.